AutoMQ/automq/README.md

 ![image](./docs/images/automq-architecture.png)

-AutoMQ use logSegment as a code aspect of Apache Kafka to weave into our features.
-The architecture including the following main components:
+AutoMQ uses logSegment as a coding aspect of Apache Kafka to weave into our features.
+The architecture includes the following main components:
 - **S3Stream**: A streaming library based on object storage offered by AutoMQ.
 It is the core component of AutoMQ and is responsible for reading and writing data to object storage.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d).
-- **Stream**: Stream is an abstraction to mapping the logSegment of Apache Kafka.
-LogSegment's data, index and other meta will mapping to different type of stream.
+- **Stream**: Stream is an abstraction for mapping the logSegment of Apache Kafka.
+LogSegment's data, index, and other metadata will map to different types of streams.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/GUk7w0ZxniPwN7kUgiicIlHkn9d)
-- **Durable Cache Layer**: AutoMQ use a small size cloud block storage like AWS EBS as the durable cache layer to accelerate write.
-Pay attention that this is not tiered storage and AutoMQ broker can decoupled from the durable cache layer completely.
+- **WAL**: AutoMQ uses a small-size cloud block storage like AWS EBS as the WAL(Write Ahead Log) to accelerate writing.
+Pay attention that this is not tiered storage and the AutoMQ broker can decoupled from the WAL completely.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/X1DBwDdzWiCMmYkglGHcKdjqn9f)
-- **Stream Object**: AutoMQ's data is organized by stream object.
-Data is read by stream object id through index.
-One stream have one stream object.
+- **Stream set object**: A Stream Set Object aggregates data from multiple streams into individual segments, significantly cutting down on object storage API usage and metadata size.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d)
-- **Stream set object**: Stream set object is a collection of small stream object that aimed to decrease API invoke times and metadata size.
+- **Stream Object**: A Stream Object contains data from a single stream, typically separated when compacting Stream Set Objects for streams with larger data volumes.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d)

 ## ⛄Get started with AutoMQ